Phil Thompson: Liverpool

-Thompson recovered from his injury and returned to the defence the following season, scoring a goal in Liverpool's victory over Kevin Keegan's Hamburg in the 1977 UEFA Super Cup final.
-Liverpool reached their first League Cup final at Wembley (a competition which they had previously not taken seriously) and after a goalless draw against Nottingham Forest, the game went to a replay.
-It was a disappointing evening for Thompson, who committed the foul on Forest midfielder John O'Hare that led to the penalty that won the game for Brian Clough's men.
-Thompson no doubt counts himself a little unlucky – although he did commit the foul, replays appeared to show that it took place outside the penalty area.
-Liverpool also surrendered the League title to Forest, but managed to retain the European Cup with a win over FC Bruges, a game in which Thompson this time played.
+Thompson recovered from his injury and returned to the defence the following season, scoring a goal in Liverpool's victory over Hamburg in the 1977 UEFA Super Cup final.
+Liverpool reached their first League Cup final at Wembley and after a goalless draw against Nottingham Forest, the game went to a replay.
+It was a disappointing evening for Thompson, who committed the foul on Forest midfielder John O'Hare that led to the penalty that won the game for Brian Clough's team.
+Replays appeared to show that the foul took place outside the penalty area.
+Liverpool also surrendered the League title to Forest, but retained the European Cup with a win over FC Bruges, a game in which Thompson this time played.

 Thompson was accompanied by a new central defensive partner in Alan Hansen as Liverpool regained the title in 1979.
-When Hughes left the club for Wolves late in 1979, Thompson was appointed as captain and managed to lift the League trophy in 1980.
-He continued to play frequently for England and was in the squad which qualified for a major tournament's finals for the first time in a decade, though England's performances at the 1980 European Championships in Italy were disappointing.
+When Hughes left the club for Wolves late in 1979, Thompson was appointed as captain, winning the League in 1980.
+He continued to play frequently for England and was in the squad which qualified for the 1980 European Championships, though England's performances in Italy were disappointing.

 Thompson's proudest moment as Liverpool skipper came in 1981 when he lifted the European Cup after a 1–0 victory over Real Madrid in the Paris final—the club's third success in the competition.
 Thompson also stepped up to receive the League Cup after a replay win against West Ham United, the club's first of four consecutive successes in the competition.

 Bob Paisley upset Thompson the following season when he decided to hand the captaincy to Graeme Souness.
-At the time the season hadn't started well and Thompson's own form had dipped.
-Despite this however Thompson continued to play regularly in defence, winning further title medals in 1982 and 1983.
+At the time the season had not started well and Thompson's own form had dipped.
+However, Thompson continued to play regularly in defence, winning further title medals in 1982 and 1983.
 He was in the team which retained the League Cup in 1982, but missed the victory in the 1983 final due to injury.